-The U.S. Food and Drug Administration has published two studies in the past year reporting that several active ingredients in chemical sunscreens (including avobenzone, oxybenzone, octocrylene, homosalate, octisalate, and octinoxate) could remain in your bloodstream for quite some time.
-The FDA says it's currently seeking more information on chemical sunscreen ingredients, though it does note that "absorption does not equal risk" and it has not yet deemed the ingredients unsafe for use in sunscreen.
+The U.S. Food and Drug Administration has published two studies in the past few years reporting that several active ingredients in chemical sunscreens (including avobenzone, oxybenzone, octocrylene, homosalate, octisalate and octinoxate) could remain in your bloodstream for quite some time.
+The FDA says it's currently seeking more information on chemical sunscreen ingredients, though it notes that "absorption does not equal risk" and it has not yet deemed the ingredients unsafe for use in sunscreen.

 The FDA does recognize zinc oxide and titanium dioxide, the two main ingredients used in mineral sunscreens, as safe and effective.

 Dermatologist-approved mineral sunscreens

 Sobel swears by the lightweight SPF 50, which is made with Purescreen, a blend of naturally sourced titanium dioxide and zinc oxide.
 Its water-resistant formula is active for 80 minutes and protects skin from both UVA and UVB rays.
 Plus, it's non-comedogenic so it won't cause breakouts!

 This sport sunscreen is formulated with zinc oxide and is free of dyes, fragrance, parabens and formaldehyde.
 The non-greasy, water- and sweat-resistant formula makes it perfect for both face and body and pretty convenient for those who love outdoor activities.

 "It's particularly gentle and good for sensitive or even eczema-prone skin," said David E. Bank, a dermatologist at the Center for Dermatology, Cosmetic & Laser Surgery in New York.